blockchain-certificates-web/blockchain-certificates-web.github.io/guide/roadmap.md

 The Blockcerts community is currently working to provide:

 * Verifiable Claims compatible schemas
-* Issuing and verification across multiple blockchains, including more expressive models for revocation
+* Issuing and verification across additional blockchains, beyond Bitcoin and Ethereum
+* More expressive models for revocation
 * Enhanced integration with Decentralized Identifiers
 * Improving decentralization and longevity by removing dependencies on issuer-hosted data, where desired